 The act of fasting also includes the social dimension, besides improving and benefiting oneself inwardly.
-Fasting should lead one to improve our relations with others.
-It is in the fasting month of Ramadan where meals are shared and family, friends and neighbours gather for iftar together (breaking of the fast).
-It is an opportune moment to forge new relationships and friendships, and to strengthen existing ones.
-We are blessed to have the opportunity to gather to break our fast together.
+Fasting should lead one to strengthen our relations with others.
+In the fasting month of Ramadan, meals are shared, and family, friends and neighbours gather for iftar together (breaking of the fast).
+It is an opportune moment to forge new relationships and friendships and strengthen existing ones.

 Source: Md.Faizal Redknapp.Ishak on Facebook

-In the month of Ramadan especially, where rewards for good deeds are being multiplied, Muslims are encouraged to make charitable contributions to the less fortunate and the needy.
-This month of Ramadan, Muslims strive to seize the opportunity to radiate compassion to humanity.
-As a pro-active member of the society, we are thus reminded in this month not to forsake the plight of the less fortunate and the needy.
-We are told to show care and concern, to share and to empathise.
+In the month of Ramadan especially, when rewards for good deeds are being multiplied, Muslims are encouraged to make charitable contributions to the less fortunate and the needy.
+During Ramadan, Muslims strive to seize the opportunity to radiate compassion to humanity.
+As proactive members of society, we are thus reminded in this month not to forsake the plight of the less fortunate and the needy.
+We are told to show care and concern, share and empathise.
 There are endless opportunities to do good this Ramadan.
-There are many organisations that run their charity drive and several welfare organisations that call for volunteers to assist with their projects.

 Allah s.w.t. says in the Quran,